 The use of stationary batteries to store energy on commercial and industrial sites is on the rise, from about three megawatts (MW) in 2013 to 40 MW in 2016 and almost 70 MW in 2017.
 The main reason is that costs have fallen sharply—from $1,000 per kilowatt-hour in 2010 to $230 in 2016, according to McKinsey research.

 On this basis, we believe the market for distributed battery installations in the United States is set to expand rapidly—as much as 50 percent a year.
 To date, such installations have primarily been deployed to manage “demand charges”—the monthly payment based on peak demand.
-Because the whole year’s payments are tied to the highest energy usage on just a few hours on a few days, there is a strong economic incentive to lower costs by smoothing
+Because the whole year’s payments are tied to the highest energy usage on just a few hours on a few days, there is a strong economic incentive to lower costs by smoothing out demand.

 That is where batteries come in: they can store energy when prices are low and then release it when they are high.
 The growth of data centers in high-cost locations, for example, is likely to encourage the use of battery storage to avoid demand charges.
 The potential, however, is much broader, including hospitals, universities, hotels, restaurants, retail outlets, and electricity-intensive industries (exhibit).
 Any customer with high electric bills that include a significant demand charge could use storage to cut costs.